programgirl/PopulateR/cran-comments.md

-## Resubmission
+### Resubmission

-This is a resubmission.
-In this version I have:
+In this resubmission I have corrected Micro-simulation to Micro-Simulation.

-* Fixed the title case to Micro-Simulation in the Description.
+Note: the R CMD results below show one note.
+I am not seeing the note at my end.
+The check shows 0 errors, 0 warnings, and 0 notes.

 ## R CMD check results